 Exiting the EL program is based on achieving a 4.8 on the ACCESS.
 A follow-up review will be updated to verify that the student is functioning academically and socially in the new setting.
 Students who are exited from ESL services are placed on monitoring status for four academic years.
 The EL teacher will continue to monitor the student for the next four years.
 During the monitoring time, the EL teacher and classroom teacher(s) communicate regularly (at least once every nine weeks during the first year of monitoring, and at least once each semester during the second, third, and fourth years of monitoring) to ensure that the exited student is functioning in the classroom without EL support.
-Students are classified as FEL 1 (Former English Learner, Monitor Year 1) during the first year of monitoring, FEL 2 (Former English Learner, Monitor Year 3) during the third year of monitoring.
+Students are classified as FEL 1 (Former English Learner, Monitor Year 1) during the first year of monitoring, FEL 2 (Former English Learner, Monitor Year 3) during the third year of monitoring, and FEL 4 (Former English Learner, Monitoring Year 4) during the fourth year of monitoring.
 Upon successful completion of four years of monitoring, ELs are classified as Former English Learner (FEL) and are no longer included in the EL subgroup for accountability purposes